mbarzeev/third-auth-ms/README.md

 * More to come... :)

 ## Usage
-Create a `.env` file where you will put the following details.
+If you're interested in creating a docker container for this micro-service, please see the relevant Docker sections below.
+For the sake of demos create a `.env` file where you will put the following details.
 **Note** that vendor related variables are needed according to the vendor you wish to use.
 | KEY                 | Context  | Description   |
 |-                      |- |:-             |